bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/camera.md

 ## Camera Serial Interface (CSI) Cameras

 With a Camera Serial Interface (CSI) input on the Raspberry Pi, this type of camera may be used with the Companion software.
+A Raspberry Pi camera module came pre-installed on the BlueROV2 until mid-2017 when it was replaced by the Low-Light HD USB Camera.

 The following CSI cameras have been tested to work: